 with a toasted marshmallow top.

-Chin Chin Labs are known for their crazy ice cream flavours and combinations made using liquid nitrogen but in 2016 it was their hot chocolate creation that went viral all over the world.
+Chin Chin Labs are known for their crazy ice cream flavours and combinations made using liquid nitrogen.
+In 2016 it was their hot chocolate creation that went viral all over the world.
 A rich Valrhona chocolate sits beneath a mountain of toasted marshmallow fluff so thick your spoon is more than likely to get stuck.
 You can see a full behind the scenes feature of this hot chocolate here which currently sits at over 20 million views!

 with whipped cream.

-If you’re walking around Covent Garden and looking for a dessert than Venchi is the place.
+If you’re walking around Covent Garden and looking for a dessert on the move then Venchi is the place.
 Their hot chocolate is super thick and is topped with a generous squirt of cream.
-More of a pudding than just a drink.
+More of a pudding than a drink.

 with milk, dark and white chocolate shavings.

 Walk into Dark Sugars on Brick Lane and you will be surrounded by every flavour chocolate truffle you can ever imagine.
-Once you think you’ve reached chocolate heaven step to the counter and ask for a hot chocolate.
-Once it’s poured into the cup, milk, dark and white chocolate is hand cut and piled on top before serving.
-Either eat before you drink or stir into the hot liquid for an extra chocolate hit.
+Once you think you’ve reached chocolate heaven go to the counter and ask for a hot chocolate.
+Once it’s poured into the cup, blocks of milk, dark and white chocolate is hand shaved and piled on top before serving.
+Either eat the pile of chocolate before you drink or stir into the hot liquid for an extra chocolate hit.

 with choice of spices to add.